patlachance/vscode-ext-pasteportal/README.md

 #### Changed

-- Update the Documentation with images
+- Update the documentation with images

 #### Removed